 WHAT'S GOING ON INSIDE?

 The Yolk Sac reduces smaller in size and will soon not be needed.

 The Placenta continues to mature in preparation to deliver vital nutrients.

 The Eyes are slowly moving into position as the head takes shape.

 The Organs are progressing but not ready to perform specific functions.

 The Fingers are segmenting into digits but still connected.

 Your baby is about the size of a cherry during week 9.

 View Weekly Growth Chart >>

-Your baby’s digestive system is also developing.
 Your baby is definitely developing quickly!
+Your baby’s digestive system is large strides forward.
 The pancreas, gall bladder, and liver have all formed buds leading off from the upper small bowel, but none are contributing to any digestive function, yet.